LimeHero/CS-5350-Fall-2021/SVM/README.md

     labels: corresponding labels to the training values in the same order. labels MUST be an array of the values {-1, 1}.

-    num_epochs: number of epochs to run perceptron on.
+    num_epochs: number of epochs to run SVM on.

     c: a model parameter that changes how much SVM will value training accuracy (higher value of c) versus more functional